gauravmehla/crafting-ideas/readme.md

 I will try to create a mock prototype with React and [create react app](https://github.com/facebookincubator/create-react-app) and then iterate on that adding backend and database as I go.

+<h1 align="center"> Help 💚</h1>

 I hope I am not alone in wanting to build this and other people will join me in this.

-I also wish for this platform to be fully open source.
+I have created a [Slack Channel](https://join.slack.com/crafting-ideas/shared_invite/MjAwMzQ3MDY1NjY5LTE0OTc5MTg3ODUtYmIwYTg4MTkwMA) that you can join if you wish to work together with me on this.

-<h1 align="center"> Features </h1>
+<h1 align="center"> Possible Features</h1>

 - ability to create a profile (similar to twitter)
 - aside from profile picture and short bio of oneself, user will have both